 The computer desk has come in many forms and is used by people for various reasons.
 Whether that be an office cubicle, a home workspace, or a gaming station, there is always one constant: cable clutter.
 For one reason or another, you’re going to be stuck with at least a few unsightly tech cords running underneath or behind your desk.
 These can be difficult to manage without a little planning and the right tools.
-Let’s cover the basic cable management options that are suited for each computer desk user.
+Let’s cover the basic desk cable management options that are suited for each user.

 But First, Why Even Manage Your Cables?